U.S. Stocks Climb, Driven by Strong Earnings Reports

 Continue Reading Below

--- Bank stocks climb with bond yields; 10-year Treasury yield above 2.3%
+-- Bank stocks climb with bond yields; 10-year Treasury yield near 2.3%

 -- Energy stocks follow oil prices higher; U.S. crude up roughly 3%

-The Dow Jones Industrial Average climbed Tuesday, bolstered by a flurry of upbeat corporate earnings.
+U.S. stocks climbed Tuesday, bolstered by a flurry of upbeat earnings results.

-Earnings reports are expected to drive much of the trading action this week, analysts say, with roughly 40% of S&P 500 firms scheduled to report quarterly results through Friday.
-Solid earnings should help major indexes keep climbing, although some investors say they worry stock gains will slow in the later months of the year.
+Company earnings are expected to drive much of the trading action this week, analysts say, with roughly 40% of S&P 500 firms scheduled to post quarterly results through Friday.

+Solid reports should help major indexes keep climbing, investors say, even as many have expressed concerns about stocks looking pricey relative to their historical valuations.

 Continue Reading Below